On near optimal colorable graphs: Some useful results

 \section{Some useful results}

+In this section, we give some results which we use often in the latter sections.
+Since every bipartite graph is a perfect graph, a result of Lov\'asz \cite{Lovasz} implies the following. \begin{lemma}[\cite{Lovasz}] The complement graph of a bipartite graph is perfect. \end{lemma}

+Indeed, a celebrated result of Chudnovsky et al.~\cite{spgt} gives a characterization for the class of perfect graphs in terms of forbidden induced subgraphs, and is given below.

+\begin{theorem}[\cite{spgt}] (Strong Perfect Graph Theorem) A graph $G$ is perfect if and only if $G$ does not contain an odd-hole or the complement graph of an odd-hole. \end{theorem}

-In this section, we give some results which we use often in the later sections.
-We say that a graph $G$ is a \emph{good graph} if $V(G)$ can be partitioned into three cliques, say $Q_1$, $Q_2$ and $Q_3$, such that $\{Q_1,Q_2\}$, $\{Q_2,Q_3\}$ and $\{Q_3,Q_1\}$ are graded.
+We say that a graph $G$ is a \emph{good graph} if $V(G)$ can be partitioned into three mutually disjoint cliques, say $Q_1$, $Q_2$ and $Q_3$, such that $\{Q_1,Q_2\}$, $\{Q_2,Q_3\}$ and $\{Q_3,Q_1\}$ are graded.
 Good graphs play a crucial role in this paper, and we will prove that good graphs with clique number $\omega\geq 4$ can be colored using $\omega$ colors.
-We begin with the following lemma. \begin{lemma} If $G$ is a good graph with $\omega(G)=4$, then $G$ is $4$-colorable.
+Note that the size of a maximum stable set in a good graph $G$ is at most 3, and the size of any clique containing vertices both from $Q_1$ and from $Q_2\cup Q_3$ (say) is at most $3$.
+We begin with the following lemma.